 I have not yet seen, heard, read, or discovered a reason to do so.

 Performance and mobile responsiveness are top priorities.
 I read somewhere that users have the attention span of a goldfish (I usually say a gnat).
-So if you have a pokey site that is not setup with that in mind, you lose.
-Pokey sites suffer in search engine rankings as well.
+So if you have a pokey site that is not set up with that in mind, you lose.
+As a result, pokey sites suffer in search engine rankings as well.

 Mobile?
 Well, all those whiz-bang sliders and custom effects won't matter on that small little screen.
 This is where priorities come into play.

 Your efforts are better spent creating outstanding content with imagery that draws your potential customers in.
 Without that, no builder plugin is going to make folks contact, buy or talk you up.

 Which is best for you?

 You have to do your homework.
-Really think about what you need and what you want to accomplish.
-You need to play the long game.
+First, really think about what you need and what you want to accomplish.
+Then, it would help if you played the long game.

 - Website Builder Platforms are limited in what they offer.
 You have no ability to be outside that box or customize the code or functionality above and beyond what is offered.
 Users assume that the builder platforms will do everything they need or imagine.
 They don't.

 - Website Builder Plugins lock you into that plugin and can negatively impact performance and mobile responsiveness.